mobiletest2016/machine-learning-articles/articles/what-are-l1-l2-and-elastic-net-regularization-in-neural-networks.md

 ### Instantiating the regularizer function R(f)

-Now, you likely understand that you'll want to have your outputs for \[latex\]R(f)\[/latex\] to minimize as well.
+Now, you likely understand that you'll want to have your outputs for $R(f)$ to minimize as well.
 But what is this function?
 What does it look like?
 It turns out to be that there is a wide range of possible instantiations for the regularizer.

 In the machine learning community, three regularizers are very common: